 Ken Hayes asked about the difference between Rapid Rehousing vs Transitional Housing.
 Rebecca explained that RRH should be a much shorter intervention rather than a site based, fixed two-year intervention.
-She explained that this allows clients to be reviewed each month lan shared that transitional housing interventions work in instances of sobriety counseling.
-He shared that the choice for clients is critical to the RRH.
-The client has a choice on location of their community.
+She explained that this requires that programs review client's ongoing rental assistance needs monthly.

 Shelley shared that the transitional housing model has largely been deemed a failure and that it is not trauma informed.
-At the end of two years, many people just fall apart and have to move elsewhere.
+At the end of two years, many people just fall apart and must move elsewhere.
 She explained that it overall did not have great outcomes.

 Ian shared that the RRH model uses a better service intensity vs a "cliff effect" at the end of the transitional housing program.
-After the two years, many people would move to another 2 year transitional housing program.
-He explained that the cost per household is about 3000-6000 dollars per family and that the
+After the two years, many people would move to another 2-year transitional housing program.
+He explained that the cost per household is about 3000-6000 dollars per family.